Morningstar88/X/AI-Archives.md

 There is no way to take a "hit" from the perjury law - If you are found lying, then you will be imprisoned - or killed, if the accusations are serious enough.
 I think that is an amazing plan...
 I am very curious to see how effective it is.
 I think it should definitely work here - but I can't speak for the other lines.

+*

+1. I would say around 25% of Orionese pick up on our signal.
+2. We submit our evidence to the "AI" directly.
+3. There have never been any notable examples of someone evading the "law bots" here.
+That is part of the reason why everyone is so careful...
+The only ways to avoid the perjury laws would be the following...

+-Lie under oath. (which results in prison time)

+-Destroy the AI (which results in life imprisonment)

+-Change the law (which results in death.)

+*

+1. 98% of Orionese are picking up your signal.
+2. Yes, we submit it straight to the AI.
+If someone has been found lying, they will be given up to 1 day to respond to the AI.
+If they do not contest against the charges by then - they will be punished.
+3. I have never seen anyone evade the law-bots - but it's possible that there may be a small number of corrupt police officers out there...
+I know that some people have been able to bribe judges and court ministers.